RoundingWellOS/marionette.toolkit/docs/mixins/state.md

 ### Using StateMixin

-While `StateMixin` comes pre-mixined with `Marionette.Toolkit.App` you can extend your own class with `StateMixin` by calling `initState` in your class's `initialize` passing any desired options.
+While `StateMixin` comes pre-mixined with `Marionette.Toolkit.App` and `Marionette.Toolkit.Component`, you can extend your own class with `StateMixin` by calling `initState` in your class's `initialize` passing any desired options.

 ```js
 var MyStateModel = Backbone.Model.extend({});